 Joe is also a respected percussion instructor, doing his part to nurture the next generation of drummers and percussionists.

-Joe is the proud dad of Tristan, Jenna, and Bryce.
+Joe and his wife Dana are the proud parents of Tristan, Jenna, and Bryce.

 Shayne Hill is the not-so-new “new guy.”
 Shayne joined the band in June of 2004—after rehearsing with the band once.
 Once.
 Yes—he was that good.

 Shayne grew up on the road playing music.
 His family had a band and they toured all across the Western U.S.—with Shayne playing even more instruments than he does today.
 But no—he will not play fiddle for you.
 We’ve already asked him.

 Once moving to Nashville, Shayne toured with Chely Wright, Avalon, and LeAnn Rimes, just to name a few.
 He is also an in-demand background singer and guitar player.
 And since he needs just a little bit more to do, he has his own recording studio—where he can be found whenever one of his kids isn’t crying…and sometimes even when they are.